MaCh3 2.4.2

 Calculate test statistic for a single bin.
 Calculation depends on setting of fTestStatistic....

-virtual double GetLikelihood()=0
+virtual double GetLikelihood() const =0

 ◆ initSplines()